Types of Manuscripts

 • Acknowledgments of people, grants, funds, etc. should be placed in a separate section before the reference list.
 The names of funding organizations should be written in full.
 This section is optional.

-• Tables: The tables should always be cited in text in consecutive numerical order and must be numbered using Arabic numerals.
-They should be typed on separate sheets and enclosed after the bibliography.
-Each table must be as simple as possible, double-spaced, of size no bigger than 12 x 18 cm.
-Landscape tables must be sent in separate MS Word (doc) file.
-For each table, please supply a table caption (title) describing its content.
+• Tables: The tables should always be cited in the text in consecutive numerical order and must be numbered using Arabic numerals.
+For each table, please supply a table title describing its content.

 • Illustrations: All illustrations, including charts and photos, must be labelled as Figures.
-They must be numbered consecutively and referenced in the text.
-For each illustration, please supply a figure captions.
-Files in XLS, TIF, JPG and WMF formats are accepted.
-After the paper is accepted the editors will ask for figures in JPG or TIF format with 300 Dpi.
-Colour illustrations are accepted for the electronic publications.
-The editors reserve the right to decide what figures are justified and can be published in RGB colour (other figures will be removed or published in black and white).
+The Figures must be numbered consecutively and referenced in the text (Fig. 1).
+For each illustration supply a figure caption.
+The figures should use a 300 dpi resolution.
+Color illustrations are accepted for the electronic publication.
+The editors reserve the right to decide what figures are justified.
+The Conference Proceedings is printed in B/W. The electronic publication is in color.

-• References: References must follow APA norm, no other norms of citations are accepted.
-The next video shows how to use Word 2010 or newer (do not use this function in Word 2007, its old and generates mistakes) for references creation: How to Use the References Tab in Word.
+• References: References must follow the APA style, other citation standards are not accepted.
+The next video shows how to use MS Word 2010 or newer (this function does not work properly in MS Word 2007) for references creation: How to Use the References Tab in Word.
 References should be arranged first alphabetically and then further sorted chronologically if necessary.
-If you are using non-latin-script language sources in references, official transliteration must be used in front of the original article name which will be put in brackets.
+If you are using non-Latin script language sources in references, official transliteration must be used in front of the original article name put in brackets.

-• Citation: Cite references in the text by name and year in parentheses following APA norm.
+• Citation: Cite references in the text by name and year in parentheses following the APA style.

 The authors are responsible for the opinions expressed by them and for the plausibility of their data.